Hitting Kids

 Even though the physical punishment had become a pattern, the law still viewed it as discipline—not harm.

-Now, Natalie dreads going to her father’s house.
-She often gets a stomachache before the weekend visit.
+Now, Cassandra feels anxious when going to her father’s house.
 Her body knows what her words struggle to explain: this isn’t just parenting.
 It’s fear.

 Countries Sweden, Japan, and Colombia have already taken this important step to protect children from all forms of corporal punishment.
 California can, too.